Reporting and Notices to Sponsors

 - No-cost extensions

 Such notifications may be sent via e-mail to the Director of SPaRC, or through the SmartGrant grants management system.
 Within SmartGrant, budget revision requests may be initiated by the PI/PD, an authorized administrator for a grant, or by the Director of Sponsored Programs and Research Compliance.
 Revision requests that result in either a net increase or net decrease of sponsored funds are not accepted by the system, and all requests must be accompanied by a narrative justification.
-Prior to implementation, all requests must be approved by the Director of SPaRC, who has the option of routing the request for prior review to the Assistant Director of Accounting, the Controller, or any other institutional administrator with relevant knowledge and expertise.
+Prior to implementation, all requests must be approved by the Director of SPaRC, who has the option of routing the request for prior review to the Assistant Director of SPaRC, the Assistant Controller, Controller or any other institutional administrator with relevant knowledge and expertise.
 Prior to approval, the Director of SPaRC consults the relevant Terms and Conditions of the award, which are referenced in the SmartGrant award record, to determine if the requested revision requires sponsoring agency approval.
-If so, the SPaRC prepares the request according to agency instructions, and further action in SmartGrant is withheld pending the agency response.
+If so, SPaRC prepares the request according to agency instructions, and further action in SmartGrant is withheld pending the agency response.

 A budget revision would be denied if: